 Your Vizio TV may soon let you know if it’s been spying on you

 According to a complaint filed by the Federal Trade Commission and the Attorney General of New Jersey, Vizio smart TVs produced since 2014 were able to capture “second-by-second information about video displayed” on the devices.
 The company didn’t tell consumers that the enabled settings also allowed Vizio and an affiliated company to collect viewing data.

 In February 2017, Vizio agreed to pay $2.2 million and to get consent from consumers before collecting their information.
 The thing is, according to court documents, a judge ruled that the company wouldn’t be able to get off so easily and had to face claims of violating the Wiretap Act among other infractions.

 According to a press release heralding the settlement, “The Court will also decide whether to send a notice through the Smart TVs and via e-mail that will alert affected customers about the settlement and the timing and process to file a claim for payment.
 No deadlines to participate in the proposed settlement have been set yet.”

 Vizio potential class action settlement: Here’s what’s next

 Lawyers to finalize terms: Attorneys at the California law offices of Girard Gibbs are leading the Vizio class action case.
-They have indicated that they want to have details related to the settlement firm around October 3, according to the Hollywood Reporter.
+A hearing is set to commence on Dec.
+7, wherein the proposed settlement is expected to be approved by the court.

 Watch your Vizio smart TV for a notification: As the Hollywood Reporter first reported, “The Parties are developing a class notice program with direct notification to the class through VIZIO Smart TV displays, which requires testing to make sure any TV notice can be properly displayed and functions as intended.
 The additional time requested will allow the parties to confirm that the notice program proposed in the motion for preliminary approval is workable and satisfies applicable legal standards.”